anderson-81/crud-sharp/README.md

 # CRUD-Sharp--sqlite

 1 - Description:
-  - Example CRUD in C# with SQLite.
+  - Prototype of CRUD in C# with SQLite.
 Done at Object Orientation, and transactional.
     Tools Used: Visual Studio 2013, SQLite and ADO.NET (ADO.NET provider for SQLite).

 2 - This CRUD has: